RedHatInsights/platform-receptor-controller/README.md

 The profiles can be viewed by going to `localhost:9090/debug/pprof` in a browser.
 Profiles can also be viewed interactively through the command line:
   - $ go tool pprof localhost:9090/debug/pprof/allocs (or a different profile)

-The above command will above an interactive terminal that can be used to go through the stack traces.
+The above command will open an interactive terminal that can be used to go through the stack traces.

 ### Development